RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181127_r1_37C_glucose_O2_dilution/README.md

 2. Cells were diluted 1:1000 into 3mL of growth media (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
 ATC was added from a 1µg/mL stock in 50% EtOH to the appropriate concentration.

 3. Tubes were placed in a rack and covered with a plastic box to protect from photocleavage of ATC.
-Cells were allowed to grow for ~17 hours at 37°C with shaking at ~ 220 RPM.
-After only ~14 hours, the `autofluoresence` sample was diluted 1:3 to bring it back to the ODs of the other samples.
+Cells were allowed to grow for 7.5 hours at 37°C with shaking at ~ 220 RPM.
+They were then diluted 1:3, allowed to grow for 2 more hours, diluted 1:2, allowed to grow for ~ 1.5 more hours, diluted 1:2 and allowed to grow for ~ 1 more hours before harvesting.

-4. Once the cells reached an OD<sub>600nm</sub> between 0.25 - 0.45, the cells were removed from the warm room and harvested.
-The 0.7ng/mL sample was accidentally left stationary in the 37C room for the two hours prior to harvesting, and was harvested at and OD<sub>600nm</sub> of 0.1.
+4. Once the cells reached an OD<sub>600nm</sub> between 0.3 - 0.45, the cells were removed from the warm room and harvested.

 **Microscopy**